Marigold Shine Forever 2025: Event

-The event started with the singles confrontation between Shinno who made her in-ring debut and Mai Sakurai, solded with the victory of the latter.
+The first match of event portrayed the in-ring debut of Michiko Omukai's daughter Shinno who squared off against Mai Sakurai, solding with the victory of the latter via submission.

 Next up, Chiaki, Nagisa Nozaki, Misa Matsui and Megaton picked up a victory over Chanyota, Erina Yamanaka, Nagisa Tachibana and Ryoko Sakimura.
 In the third bout, Kouki Amarei and Kizuna Tanaka defeated Chika Goto and Minami Yuuki in tag team competition.
 The fourth bout saw Team Marigold (Rea Seto, Hummingbird, Komomo Minami, Nao Ishikawa and Natsumi Showzuki) outmatching team Marvelous (Riko Kawahata, Maria, Senka Akatsuki, Sora Ayame and Ai Houzan) in ten-woman tag team competition.

 Next up, Takumi Iroha defeated Seri Yamaoka in singles competition.
 In the sixth bout, Mayu Iwatani defeated Victoria Yuzuki to win the Marigold Super Fly Championship, ending Yuzuki's reign at 141 days and three defenses.
 In the semi main event, Utami Hayashishita defeated Mirai to secure the third consecutive defense of the Marigold World Championship in that respective reign.
 After the bout concluded, Takumi Iroha stepped up as Hayashishita's next challenger.

 In the main event, Miku Aono defeated Nanae Takahashi in the bout which was billed as Takahashi's retirement match.
 After the bout concluded, Takahashi wrestled a gauntlet match against Senka Akatsuki, Seri Yamaoka, Kouki Amarei, Yumiko Hotta and former "Nanamomo" tag team partner Momoe Nakanishi, bout which ended in a draw after Takahashi went up to one minute against each of them.